 Exocoetidae

-Flyingfishes – Small to medium-sized with very long pectoral fins that are set high on the body.
-The pectoral fins almost always extend past the dorsal-fin origin.
-Pelvic fins are usually expanded.
-The caudal fin is deeply forked with a long lower lobe.
-The lateral line is along the lower margin of the body (Kells and Carpenter 2011).
+Flyingfishes – Small to medium-sized with very long pectoral fins set high on body.
+Pectoral fins almost always extending past dorsal-fin origin; pelvic fins usually expanded; caudal fin deeply forked with a long lower lobe.
+Lateral line along the lower margin of the body (Kells and Carpenter 2011).

 Cheilopogon cyanopterus – Margined Flyingfish